-Data collected with Hotjar is timestamped in UTC on our servers, then displayed in the timezone set within your browser.
+Data collected with Hotjar is timestamped in Universal Time Coordinated (UTC) on our servers, then displayed in the timezone set within your browser.

 We determine your timezone based on the settings in your browser.